knmueller/golf-scoring/README.md

 X - sort front/back net tables with None last <br>
 X - Best of Worst - net score not showing if only 1 player entered <br>
 X - reset scores button for admin <br>
-- Fix championship match scoring -> CONFIRM -- i think i fixed it.
+X - Fix championship match scoring -> CONFIRM -- i think i fixed it.
 Was using the wrong index in the nested for loop <br>
 - Add pages in the top bar to show individual tables <br>
 - refresh login timeout <br>
 - Update results table titles and font <br>